wheatstalk/cdk-intrinsic-validator/README.md

 ## Execute Puppeteer tests on every deployment

 You can execute functional tests with Puppeteer on every build.
 To accomplish this, you simply run a large Fargate task.
-Puppeteer requires a lot of resources and has some specific requirements of its execution.
-The example below (and the associated example in `examples/puppeteer`) shows how you can use Jest to orchestrate your Puppeteer tests:
+Puppeteer runs Chromium, so it needs many resources and has some specific requirements of its execution.

+The example below (and in [examples/puppeteer][1]) shows how you can use Jest to orchestrate your Puppeteer tests:

 <!-- <macro exec="lit-snip ./test/integ/integ.fargate-puppeteer.lit.ts"> -->
 ```ts